Dean: Dr. John R. Nauright

 Professor: Dr. Patrice Flynn

-Associate Professors: Michael P. Barry, Donald E. Butt, Alejandro A. Cañadas, John D. Larrivee, Raymond C. Speciale, Timothy J. Stanton, Emil B. Berendt, Josey Chacko, Corinne M. Farneti, Solomon T. Tesfu
+Associate Professors: Michael P. Barry, Donald E. Butt, Alejandro A. Cañadas, John D. Larrivee, Boris Morozov, Raymond C. Speciale, Timothy J. Stanton, Emil B. Berendt, Josey Chacko, Corinne M. Farneti, Solomon T. Tesfu, Sarah Zipp

 Lecturers: David M. Karn, Nancy L. Kimble, Kevin G. Robinson, John V. Sherwin

-The Bolte School of Business offers students major and minor programs in business, accounting, economics, sports management and information systems.
-Its statement of purpose is to graduate responsible, competent, methodologically sound and ethical business professionals.
+The Richard J. Bolte, Sr. School of Business, accredited by the International Assembly for Collegiate Business Education (IACBE), offers major and minor programs in accounting, business, business analytics, economics, entrepreneurship, finance, and sports management.
+Undergraduate students can also pursue a concentration in management, marketing, finance, or international business.
+Its statement of purpose is to graduate responsible, competent, methodologically sound, and ethical business professionals.

-The School also offers Master of Business Administration, Master of Sport Management, and Master of Health Care Administration degrees, an adult accelerated baccalaureate degree completion program, and post-baccalaureate certificate programs in Government Contracting, Logistics and Supply Chain Mangement, Organizational Development, Forensic Accounting, and Project Management.
+The school also offers Master of Business Administration, Master of Sport Management, and Master of Health Administration degrees, an adult accelerated baccalaureate degree, and post-baccalaureate certificate programs in Government Contracting, Logistics and Supply Chain Management, Organizational Development, Forensic Accounting, and Project Management.
+MBA concentrations include accounting, economics, finance and investments, human resource management, international business, management, marketing, and not-for-profit management.
 Doctoral-level and professionally experienced faculty teach in both the undergraduate and graduate programs.

 The Richard J. Bolte, Sr. School of Business, proudly integrated in a Catholic University, fosters the divine calling of business professionals who consider the dignity of the human person, who apply the highest standards of personal integrity, and who serve the common good.